Cara Delevingne Flaunts Toned Abdomen & Sculpted Legs As She’s Spotted Leaving ‘The Tonight Show’

 — CARAUPDATES (@US_CARA) September 4, 2019

-The three joked about various horrific experiences they had gone through — the talk show host told a story about a wedding he went to once where there was no alcohol while the actor told an anecdote about someone wishing him a happy birthday once, to which he replied “you too.”
+The three joked about various horrific experiences they had gone through.
+The talk show host told a story about a wedding he went to once where there was no alcohol.
+Meanwhile, the actor told an anecdote about someone wishing him a happy birthday once, to which he replied “you too.”
 Finally, Cara chimed in with a story about how she once dated a guy.

 “You think those are scary, I was once on a date with a guy.
 I know, weird right?”